 4. UNDERSTAND WHAT YOUR MOST IMPORTANT DATA IS AND CREATE AN EFFECTIVE BACKUP STRATEGY

-Having secure and up-to-date backups of all business-critical information is a vital defense, particularly against ransomware.
-In the event that ransomware does compromise some devices, having a recent backup means you can restore that data and be operational again fast.
+Having secure and up-to-date backups of all business-critical information is a vital defense, particularly against ransomware attack.
+In the event that ransomware attack does compromise some devices, having a recent backup means you can restore that data and be operational again fast.
 But it’s vital to understand where that business-critical data is actually being held.

 5. UNDERSTAND WHAT'S CONNECTED TO YOUR NETWORK

 PCs and servers might be where your data resides, but they aren’t the only devices you have to worry about.
 Thanks to the office wi-fi, the Internet of Things and working from home, there’s now a wide variety of devices connecting to the company network, many of which will lack the kind of built-in security you’d expect from a corporate device.
 The more devices, the greater the risk that one will offer hackers a backdoor into your network, and then use that access to move through your systems to more lucrative targets than a badly secured printer or a smart vending machine.